 Properly Place Waste

-The City of St. John’s reminds residents that the correct placement of curbside waste helps keep our city accessible for everyone.
-Place waste for curbside collection at the curb on collection day only between 6 a.m. to 8 a.m.
+The City of St. John’s reminds residents that the correct placement of curbside waste helps keep our community clean and accessible for everyone.
+Place waste for curbside collection at the curb on collection day only between 6 and 8 a.m.

-Subscribe to waste collection reminders and alerts; if waste collection is postponed or cancelled notification is sent before collection was set to begin.
-Sign up at CurbitStJohns.ca, through the free app St. John’s Waste and Recycling or by calling Access St. John’s at 311 or 754-CITY (2489).
+Subscribe to waste collection reminders and alerts so that if waste collection is postponed or cancelled, notification is sent before collection begins.
+Sign up at CurbitStJohns.ca, through the free app Curbit St. John’s, or by calling Access St. John’s at 311 or 709-754-CITY (2489).